-Finding Fall Color in Denver
+Hike Fall Color in Denver

 Fall is quickly approaching in the mountains, and it will soon be here in Denver.
 You can see it by the subtle yellowing of the cottonwoods and ash trees in Denver and the vibrant golden changes in the Aspen in the mountains.
+Fall in Denver falls in late September/early October.

 How does fall color IN Denver differ than the “color” you find up in the mountains?
 Up in the higher altitudes, you’ll find the bright yellows shining from Aspen trees.
 Contrasted against their white trunks, the display of color varies from brilliant goldenrod to rusty orange.
 But in Denver, the altitude is too low for a healthy Aspen grove.
 So what’s a Denverite to do?